bendc/frontend-guidelines/README.md

 such as Flexbox and Grid, and avoid removing elements from the normal document flow, for example with `position: absolute`.

+position: absolute will work only in the presence of position: relative

 ### Selectors

 Minimize selectors tightly coupled to the DOM.
 Consider adding a class to the elements